paulinho-16/MEIC-ASSO/docs/scraping.md

 ### Results Cache

 #### Context

 Scraping is a task that can sometimes take a lot of time.
 Furthermore, during a time period, there could be similar requests that require the same scraping task.
-This problem can be addressed by implementing a cache system, that stores temporarily in fast memory the information returned by the scraping tasks.
+This problem can be addressed by implementing a cache system through the CAP pattern, that stores temporarily in fast memory the information returned by the scraping tasks.

 #### Mapping